-2.1 Spurious emissions for equipment operating in the band 2 300-2 400 MHz
+2.2 Spurious emissions for TDD equipment operating in the band 2 300-2 400 MHz (BCG 1.A/1.B)

 The limits shown in Tables 10 to 12 are for frequency offsets which are greater than 2.5 times the channel bandwidth from the mobile station center frequency.
 In the Table | f | is fc-f, where f is the frequency of the spurious domain emissions and fc is the mobile station transmit center frequency.
 All spurious emission specifications are of conducted type.